-After 10 years of publishing, we’ve had a High Tea or two and these are the best high teas in Melbourne for 2021:
+After 10 years of publishing, they've had a High Tea or two.
+Here are the best high teas in Melbourne for 2021:

 Conservatory | Crown Melbourne

 The Conservatory is one of the classiest High Teas in Melbourne.
 With its spacious dining area, Chandeliers and views of the Yarra.
 The menu changes seasonally and guests can expect exquisite creations any time of the year from spiced wagyu sausage rolls to traditional scones with jam and cream.

 Collins Kitchen | The Grand Hyatt Melbourne

 Collins Kitchen is able to cater to almost any dietary requirement or palate—from mild to super spicy.
 Guests are seated in spacious booths, giving an intimate and private feel.
 Be prepared to be spoiled for choice with a menu stacked with cakes, finger sandwiches and small plates.
 A hot contender for the best high tea in Melbourne.

-Be prepared to be transported back to the 19th century, with décor reminiscent of a time gone by.
-The Hotel Windsor is a self-described ‘quintessential experience'; the hotel began serving High Tea in 1883 and with 130 years of experience, this is the perfect place to experience a truly traditional High Tea.
+Be prepared to be transported back to the 19th century, with décor reminiscent of a bygone era.
+The Hotel Windsor is a self-described ‘quintessential experience'; the hotel began serving High Tea in 1883 and with 130 years under their belt, this is one of Melbourne’s best high tea spots.

 Hopetoun Tea Rooms

-Another one chock-full of legacy, Hopetoun is known for its infamous window display of tempting treats, the Hopetoun Tea Rooms has been serving High Tea since 1892.
-The ever-present line out the front door is a true testament to the quality and experience on offer at their High Tea.
+Another one chock-full of legacy, Hopetoun is known for its infamous window display of tempting treats, the Tea Rooms has been serving High Tea since 1892.
+The ever-present line out the front door is a true testament to the quality and experience on offer at their High Tea offering.

 Located in the world’s first dessert-themed hotel, Om Nom is a modern and contemporary take on High Tea.
 With couches that hang from the ceiling, lighting reminiscent of a cocktail bar and a colour scheme inspired by chocolate and cherry, it's not your run-of-the-mill tea soiree.
-For something truly different this is the place to come.
+For something truly different this is the one to hit.

 Be greeted with a glass of champagne and sit and watch the busy Melbourne Town Square.
 Enjoy a High Tea influenced by both the old and new, in the contemporary surroundings of the Westin.
 Not afraid to venture into new territory, The Westin have even launched truffle-cheese high teas and other themed ventures.

 Embracing its location in the Paris End of Collins Street, the Sheraton presents a Parisian inspired High Tea.
-French delights include, champagne, macarons and accompanied by La Maison du The teas.
+French delights include champagne, macarons and are accompanied by La Maison du teas.
 For a truly French afternoon, this is the place to be.

-The Langham has a history stemmed in High Tea.
+The Langham has a long history stemming in High Tea.
 Guests can experience a variety of tea services, with the signature tea being the Afternoon Tea with Wedgwood.
-Served on Wedgwood crockery, guests can enjoy Afternoon Tea in a comfortable environment.
+Served on Wedgwood crockery, guests can enjoy Afternoon Tea in The Langham's classical atmosphere.

 Mary Eats Cake

 This is a High Tea experience created by two extraordinary culinary talents.
-Presented on vintage fine bone china stand, the menu is a collaboration between Sarah de Witt, the Tea Sommelier behind Impala & Peacock artisan teas and French-trained pastry chef, Jessica Hillbrick.
+Presented on vintage fine bone china stands, the menu is a collaboration between Sarah de Witt, the Tea Sommelier behind Impala & Peacock artisan teas and French-trained pastry chef, Jessica Hillbrick.
 With such a prestigious group behind it, Mary Eats Cake is one of the best High Tea in Melbourne.
 Read about Mary Eats Cake here.

-The Sofitel offers a traditional High Tea during the week and a buffet styled High Tea of a weekend.
+The Sofitel offers a traditional High Tea during the week and a buffet styled High Tea on the weekend.
 Guests can enjoy a glass or two of Champagne, a wide variety of teas and a high-quality menu.
 Enjoy a plush surrounding, with high-vaulted ceilings, leatherback chairs and comfy sofas at one of the best high teas in Melbourne.

 Mamor Chocolate brings a truly decadent experience, step into a boudoir-style setting reminiscent of the Moulin Rouge.
 Bookings are essential with only room for 20 patrons at a time, making it an intimate occasion.
-Guests can enjoy an extensive High Tea list, with refinements for vegans and gluten-intolerant guests.
+Guests can enjoy an extensive high tea list, with refinements for vegans and gluten-intolerant guests.
 Think macarons, scones, cakes, and sandwiches.
 With its exclusive dining area and inclusive range of treats, this definitely makes the best high tea in Melbourne list.